 If the text you’d like to comment on is already highlighted, you can click on that text to see what’s written in the commenting panel .
 From here, you can write your response in a text box that will appear underneath .
 Above the comment text box there are a number of options for formatting, including adding an image, link, or video.
 You can also use the @ key on your keyboard to mention a member of the class in your response.
 The “All Comments” icon on the far right will change the view of this side panel, allowing you to scroll through and select all comments written on the document .

 In the panel at the top of the page (shown below), you can toggle between the text and image annotation tools using the “A” and landscape icon, respectively .
 The text annotation tool is the default option that allows you to highlight text in the document, while the image annotation tool allows you to draw a rectangle around an area of the document (which can be useful for commenting on images or figures).

 Filters for Viewing Student Comments

-Perusall allows the instructor to filter student comments in a variety of ways by clicking the “All comments” button at the top of the document page.
+Perusall allows you to filter which comments you can see in a variety of ways by clicking the “All comments” button at the top of the document page.
 Instructors can choose to filter comments by group, individual student, unread comments only, questions only, and more.
 Clicking on any of these options will temporarily change which comments are visible on this page, but will not remove or change any comments that you or your students have written.

 If you’re using Perusall’s automatic scoring feature, you can select “Show comment scores” at the bottom of this menu, which will make scores visible underneath each student comment (only for you, not the students themselves).
-This can be a useful feature if you’re interested in using automatic scoring but want the option to override Perusall’s automatic scores: once the option is turned on, you can click the score shown under any student comment to change it.
+This can be a useful feature if you’re interested in using automatic scoring but want the option to override Perusall’s automatic scores: once the option is selected, you can click the score shown under any comment in the comments panel to change it.